 - Increase heat to high; add 4 1/2 cups water, sliced core, and half of sliced cauliflower; and bring to simmer.
 Reduce heat to medium-low and simmer gently for 15 minutes.
 Add remaining sliced cauliflower, return to simmer, and continue to cook until cauliflower is tender, 15 to 20 minutes longer.

 - While soup simmers, melt remaining 4 tablespoons oil in 8-inch skillet over medium heat.
 Add reserved florets and cook, stirring frequently, until florets are golden brown, 6 to 8 minutes.
-Off heat, stir in cumin.
+Off heat, stir in mustard powder and cumin.
 Remove skillet from heat and transfer florets to small bowl.
 Toss florets with lemon juice and season with salt to taste.